bcefarmer/password-generator/README.md

 #PURPOSE:
 The password-generator app creates a string based on a series of prompts.
-The end user control both the length of the string, and the allowable characters.
+The end user controls both the length of the string, and the allowable characters.

 #LANGUAGES USED:
 HTML (Bootstrap Framework), CSS and Javascript